-With all the gathered intelligence about the TOE and the potential vulnerabilities, the Evaluators created an attack plan with different attack scenarios to meet the requirements of AVA_VAN.5.
+With all the gathered intelligence about the TOE and the potential vulnerabilities, the Evaluators created an attack plan with different attack scenarios.
 For the attack scenarios, exact attack potentials were calculated, considering that publicly available information about smart cards are very detailed, rich, and relatively easy to learn.